yunho-c/yunho-c/README.md

 ## Hi, I'm Yunho 👋

-I am passionate about tackling underserved problems.
+I am an engineer who is passionate about tackling underserved problems.

 ### 🔭 I’m working on